microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/aws_scaled_ansible/_index.md

 ## Option 1- Creating a sample AWS server inventory and Ansible control server using Terraform and onboarding the servers to Azure Arc

-**Note: If you already have an existing AWS server inventory and Ansible server, skip below to Option 2.**
+**NOTE: If you already have an existing AWS server inventory and Ansible server, skip below to Option 2.**

 ### Configure Terraform